CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab03-gettingstarted.md

 # Lab - Manage Azure resources by using Azure Resource Manager Templates

-### Overall Estimated Duration: 100 Minutes
+### Overall Estimated Duration: 60 Minutes

 ## Overview

 In this lab, you will learn to manage Azure resources using Azure Resource Manager (ARM) templates, enabling efficient and repeatable deployments.
 You will start by creating a managed disk via the Azure portal and exporting the deployment as a reusable template.
 Next, you will edit the template to redeploy resources, showcasing its flexibility for iterative deployments.
 You will configure the Azure Cloud Shell to deploy templates using Azure PowerShell and the CLI, demonstrating command-line automation for resource management.
 Finally, you will work with Azure Bicep to deploy resources, leveraging its declarative syntax for simplified infrastructure management.

-## Objective
+## Objectives

 By the end of this lab you will learn the following key concepts:

+By the end of this lab you will learn the following key concepts:

-1. **Create and Export ARM Templates**: Understand how to create and export Azure Resource Manager templates from existing deployed resources for reuse.
+1. **Create and Export ARM Templates:** Learn how to create Azure resources in the portal and export them as Azure Resource Manager (ARM) templates for reuse and automation.

-2. **Edit and Redeploy Templates**: Learn to modify ARM templates and redeploy them efficiently to manage resources effectively.
+1. **Edit and Redeploy ARM Templates:** Understand how to modify template parameters and resource definitions, then redeploy them to consistently provision new resources.

-3. **Configure Cloud Shell for Deployment**: Set up Azure Cloud Shell to deploy templates using PowerShell and CLI commands for streamlined management.
+1. **Deploy Templates Using Azure PowerShell:** Configure Azure Cloud Shell and use Azure PowerShell commands to deploy ARM templates at the resource group scope.

+1. **Deploy Templates Using Azure CLI:** Use Azure CLI commands in Cloud Shell to automate and manage ARM template deployments efficiently.

-4. **Explore Azure Bicep**: Gain experience in using Azure Bicep to define and deploy resources with a declarative approach.
+1. **Deploy Resources with Azure Bicep:** Gain hands-on experience with Azure Bicep to define and deploy Azure resources using a modern, declarative Infrastructure-as-Code approach.

 ## Pre-requisites